Hextv/wrath-of-the-vanilla-v2/README.md

 The goal is to combine Wrath of the Lich King mechanics with classic content, avoiding the limitations of the vanilla client while still preserving the feel of the original game.

 Work progresses zone by zone, and completing the entire world will take considerable time.
-Community feedback is welcome—if something is missed or proves incorrect after changes, it will be addressed.
+Community feedback is welcome, if something is missed or proves incorrect after changes, it will be addressed.
 Spawn points and respawn times of creatures and objects will be refined once a significant portion of the maps are complete, as this requires extensive effort.
 The long-term plan is to add progression, unlocking content gradually.
 Future expansions such as The Burning Crusade and beyond are considered, but remain far from implementation.